puppup420247-org/EdgeEnterprise/edgeenterprise/configure-microsoft-edge-on-mac.md

 For a list of supported policies and their preference key names, see [Microsoft Edge browser policies reference](microsoft-edge-policies.md).
 In the policy templates file, which can be downloaded from the [Microsoft Edge Enterprise landing page](https://aka.ms/EdgeEnterprise), there's an example plist (*itadminexample.plist*) in the **examples** folder.
 The example file contains all supported data types that you can customize to define your policy settings.

-The next step after you create the contents of your plist file, is to name the file using the Microsoft Edge preference domain: *com.microsoft.Edge*.
-The name is case sensitive.
-The name should not include the channel you are targeting because it applies to all Microsoft Edge channels.
+The next step after you create the contents of your plist, is to name it using the Microsoft Edge preference domain: *com.microsoft.Edge*.
+The name is case sensitive and should not include the channel you are targeting because it applies to all Microsoft Edge channels.
 The plist file name must be **_com.microsoft.Edge.plist_**.

 > [!IMPORTANT]
 > Starting with build 78.0.249.2, all Microsoft Edge channels on macOS read from the **com.microsoft.Edge** preference domain.
 All prior releases read from a channel specific domain, such as **com.microsoft.Edge.Dev** for Dev channel.